itspriddle/priddle.xyz/_projects/wwwh/helix.md

   - RubyGems
   - SCSS
 project_type: work

-# TODO: Split helix into "Helix (WWWH)" and "Helix (Pressed)" to outline
-# differences at each company

 ---

 Helix is a custom built billing system that is used by staff and customers to